-From objects of personal significance to national treasure, and from consumer's good circulated in global market to connoisseur's curios, the analysis of material culture seeks to question meaning, value and intention.
-Through the discussions of what objects mean to us, the course will further pose crucial questions evaluating the historical, cultural and social significance of objects.
-Contextualising the entangled relations between people and the material objects, and studying things both within and external to, environmental and cultural context, this course will engage students into critical debates of material culture, and extend their understandings of creating and creativity in the contemporary society.
+This course will explore theories that consider the inter-connection of reality, social perspectives, and the resulting representations and artefacts, which can help to inform and influence our ways of understanding and assimilating our lives and societies.
+From objects of personal significance, to the global mass media and the impact of new technologies, the analysis of visual and material culture seeks to question meaning, value and intention.
+Through the discussions of what images and objects mean to us, the course will further poses crucial questions surrounding our understanding within the historical, cultural and social, value and power of vision, image and artefact.

-Drawing theories from Art History, Museology, Art Anthropology, this course will include critical analysis of objects in a variety of forms and mediums, such as painting, textile, buildings, and heritage sites.
-Based within themes of context, the course will analyse issues of consumption, globalization, tourism, gender, tradition, value, belief, commerce and historical events.
+Emphasizing and contextualizing the relations between people and the material objects, "things" studied both within and external to, environmental and cultural context, this course will explore the duality of visual and material culture, debate and examine relevant ideas and theories and extend the understanding and place of creating and creativity in the contemporary society.
+The course content, drawing upon theories from Art History, Museology, Visual and Material Culture, will include critical analysis of a variety of forms and mediums, such as painting, photography, object and artefact.
+Based within themes of context the course will analyse issues of consumption, globalization, tourism, gender, built environment, tradition, value, belief, commerce and historical events.
 This course connects laterally across the disciplines of the AVA providing the theoretical context for practice and creativity.

-V.A.
 2270 Intersculpt